 These parents, according to Baumrind “are obedience- and status-oriented, and expect their orders to be obeyed without explanation” (Baumrind, 1991)

 These parents never provide any explanation for their behavior or do not intend on getting any feedback from the children about how they are coping with the parenting set up.
 These types of parents have high demands from the children while having a very low responsibility towards them.
 Parents in such a set-up literally control their children in several possible ways.

 Parents who apply this style of parenting implement spanking, screaming, shouting, threatening, and different forms of corporal punishment to discipline their children.
 When well-intended, these types of parenting style is meant to prepare the children to thrive, adapt, and survive harsh, unforgiving environment which they might have to face when they grow up into adults.

 The ideology of such parents is to accustom their children to negatively impactful emotions like anger and aggression.

 But, Diana Baumrind has linked the controlling parenting style with the most unfortunate consequences for children’s healthy social and emotional development.
 Controlling style always does more harm than not.

 Here Are 6 Traits Of A Controlling Parenting Style

 One of the important traits of controlling parenting is a set of rules and regulations which are expected to be followed unconditionally by the children.
 These rules and regulations are representative of the parent’s whims, which makes these orders unjustified and groundless.

-Like already mentioned above, the children are in no position to question the logic behind the strict, unreasonable and unilateral rules created by the parents.
+As already mentioned above, the children are in no position to question the logic behind the strict, unreasonable, and unilateral rules created by the parents.